bbroz/bbroz.github.io/about.md

 ### More Information

 Continually pursuing my passion for knowledge and all things data.
-I learn, unlearn, relearn and repeat.
+I learn, unlearn, relearn, repeat and try to have some fun along the way.

 ### Contact me